World Heritage Sites of the Caucasus

 Beautiful smiling woman, baku, azerbiajan

-This morning we tour the Gobustan Rock Art Cultural Landscape*, which covers three areas of a plateau of rocky boulders rising out of the semi-desert of central Azerbaijan, with an outstanding collection of more than 6,000 rock engravings bearing testimony to 40,000 years of rock art.
-The site also features the remains of inhabited caves, settlements and burials, all reflecting an intensive human use by the inhabitants of the area during the wet period that followed the last Ice Age, from the Upper Paleolithic to the Middle Ages.
-Next we visit the Walled City of Baku*, built on a site inhabited since the Paleolithic period.
-The Walled City of Baku reveals evidence of Zoroastrian, Sasanian, Arabic, Persian, Shirvani, Ottoman, and Russian presence in cultural continuity.
-We explore the Inner City (Icheri Sheher), which has preserved much of its 12th century defensive walls; the 12th century Maiden Tower (Giz Galasy), built over earlier structures; and the 15th century Palace of the Shirvanshah, one of the gems of Azerbaijan's architecture.
+Baku, the capital and commercial hub of Azerbaijan, is a low-lying city with coastline along the beautiful Caspian Sea.
+We start our exploration visiting the Gobustan Rock Art Cultural Landscape*, which covers three areas of a plateau of rocky boulders rising out of the semi-desert of central Azerbaijan.
+It has an outstanding collection of more than 6,000 rock engravings bearing testimony to over 40,000 years of rock art.
+The site also features the remains of inhabited caves, settlements and burials, reflecting an intensive human use by the inhabitants of the area during the wet period that followed the last Ice Age.
+Next, we visit the Walled City of Baku*, built on a site inhabited since the Paleolithic period revealing evidences of Zoroastrian, Sasanian, Arabic, Persian, Shirvani, Ottoman and Russian presence in cultural continuity.
+We explore the Inner City (Icheri Sheher), which has preserved much of its defensive walls; the 12th Century Maiden Tower (Giz Galasy), Palace of the Shirvanshah – truly, a gem of Azerbaijan architecture.
 (B, D)

 Day 03: Baku

 We travel around the Absheron Peninsula, visiting the Ateshgyah Zoroastrian Temple of Fire, which for centuries has been an important center of worship.
-We then explore the “Gala” historical ethnographic reservation area.
-One of the oldest settlements in Absheron, Qala village is situated in the north east of the peninsula.
-There are 215 architectural and archaeological monuments in Qala village and the surrounding regions, preserving a unique environment dating back to the 3rd millennium BC.
+Explore the “Gala” historical ethnographic reservation area.
+One of the oldest settlements in Absheron, Qala village is home to 215 architectural and archaeological monuments preserving a unique environment dating back to the 3rd millennium BC.
 In 2008, the Open Air Archaeological Ethnographical Museum Complex was created here, gathering and restoring monuments found in the region.
-We also enjoy an excursion to the 14th century temple in Mardakan and the Yanardag Flaming Mountain, burning with an eternal flame fed by the underground naphtha and gas.
-In the afternoon, time at leisure walking throughout the central part of the city and exploring local shopping centers, a perfect opportunity to meet and mingle with the local people.
+We also enjoy an excursion to the 14th Century temple in Mardakan and the Yanardag Flaming Mountain, burning with an eternal flame fed by the underground naphtha and gas.
+Afternoon is free ideal for a leisure walking through the central part of the city and exploring local shopping centers, a perfect opportunity to meet and mingle with the local people.
 (B, D)

-We begin this day with a scenic and relaxed drive to Sheki.
-This town was once a stop on the fabled Silk Road, the world’s oldest and longest trade route.
-Here we will visit the Museum of Applied Arts and "Shebeke" manufacturing workshops of traditional stained glass art.
-Next, see the magnificent Sheki Khan's palace, built without a single nail in the 18th century as perhaps the most striking example of shebeke art (view from the outside only).
-The evening is free to stroll around Sheki.
-We also enjoy a trip to the village Kish near Sheki town to visit the first church in Caucasus.
+After breakfast, we take a scenic and comfortable drive to Sheki.
+This town was once an important halt on the fabled Silk Road, the world’s oldest and longest trade route.
+Here we visit the Museum of Applied Arts and "Shebeke" manufacturing workshops of traditional stained-glass art.
+Next, we visit (outside view only) the magnificent Sheki Khan's palace, built in the 18th Century and the most striking example of Shebeke art.
+We enjoy a walking trip to the village Kish near Sheki town to visit the first church in the Caucasus built by Apostle Eliseus in the 1st Century AD.

 The Metekhi Virgin Mary Assumption Church or Metekhi Church and monument of King Vakhtang I Gorgasali, Tbilisi

-We start our city tour of Tbilisi with visits to Sameba (Holy Trinity) Cathedral, a recently built and magnificently dominating Cathedral of the Georgian Orthodox Church.
-Afterwards, we start our walking tour of the Old Town, offering structures dating back to the 5th century.
-This original settlement of Tbilisi boasts winding roads, alleys and wooden balconies.
-We see Metekhi Church, standing proudly above the river on a cliff-top, and the sulphur baths (Abanotubani).
-According to legend, these baths were responsible for giving the name to the city and for the king Vakhtang Gorgasali’s (5th century) decision to move the capital from Mtskheta.
-We also experience Narikala Fortress, an impressive set of ruins and city landmark providing excellent views of the swirling river Mtkvari (Kura) and the Old Town.
-Next, see Sioni Cathedral, the beating heart of Georgian Orthodoxy, and Anchiskhati Church, a yet more ancient style of Georgian church with a choir to match.
-It we’re lucky, we will witness a service at this church.
-Afterwards, enjoy an excursion to the State Museum of Georgia, which houses an extraordinary collection of gold filigree work dating from the 6th century BC, among other items of repoussé work and jewelry.
-Then, we walk or drive along Rustaveli Avenue, the main 1,500-meter-long artery of the city decked out with elegant Renaissance and neoclassical buildings.
-Here, we find the city’s most important theatres and the Opera House.
-We also visit the funicular at Mtatsminda (Holy Mount or Father David’s Mount) Pantheon & Park.
-This railway was built in 1903 and its upper station takes us to the Panoramic Park, providing spectacular views of the city.
-(B, L)
+We start our exploration visiting Sameba (Holy Trinity) Cathedral a recently built magnificently dominating Cathedral of the Georgian Orthodox Church.
+At the Old Town enjoy winding roads, alleys and wooden balconies; Metekhi Church standing proudly above the river on a clifftop; sulphur baths (Abanotubani); Narikala Fortress a landmark of the city and excellent for views of the swirling river Mtkvari (Kura) and the Old Town; Sioni Cathedral the beating-heart of Georgian Orthodoxy; Anchiskhati Church a yet more ancient style of Georgian church with a choir to match – if we are lucky we will witness a service at this church.
+We visit the State Museum of Georgia which houses an extraordinary collection of gold filigree work dating from the 6th Century BC among other items of repoussé work and jewelry.
+Then we walk along Rustaveli Ave – The main 1500 meter-long artery of the city decked out with elegant Renaissance and neoclassical buildings.
+Here you find the city’s most important theatres and the Opera House.
+Funicular, Mtatsminda (Holy Mount or Father David’s Mount) Pantheon & Park – railway built in 1903 with two stations.
+The upper station takes us to the Panoramic Park with spectacular views of the city.
+A very interesting day, indeed.
+(B, D)

 Svetitskhoveli Cathedral Mtskheta, Georgia

-Today, we drive to Kutaisi.
-En route, we visit one of the oldest cities in Georgia, Mtskheta*, which lies in a lush valley on the confluence of two rivers, the Aragvi and the Mtkvari.
+Our rural Georgian drive will take us to one of the oldest cities in Georgia, Mtskheta*, which lies in a lush valley at the confluence of two rivers, the Aragvi and the Mtkvari.
 It was founded in 2,000 BC and was the capital of the Georgian Kingdom of Iberia between 500 BC and 500 AD.
-Georgians adopted Christianity in the 4th century and after that, Georgians, Byzantines, Persians, Arabs and Mongols traded control of the territory until the Russian annexation in the 19th century.
-It is overlooked by the marvellously simple church of Jvari (6th century), a perfect example of early Georgian Christian architecture.
-We also visit Svetitsikhoveli Cathedral (11th century), Georgia’s largest remaining cathedral and burial place of the Georgian kings, notably members of the Bagrationi family.
-It has an extraordinary interior combining paintings, frescoes and a domed chapel used for the Christmas service.
-They are both UNESCO sites.
-Afterwards, stop in Gori to visit Stalin’s Museum.
-Later, we arrive in Kutaisi, which dates back to the Argonauts’ time (13th -12th centuries B.C).
-Formerly capital of old Colchida, Kutaisi then ruled all of Western Georgia.
-Visit Bagrati Cathedral (11th century).
+Georgians adopted Christianity in the 4th Century and after that, Georgians, Byzantines, Persians, Arabs and Mongols traded control of the territory until the Russian annexation in the 19th Century.
+It is overlooked by the marvellously simple church of Jvari (6th Century), a perfect example of early Georgian Christian architecture.
+Walk through the Svetitsikhoveli Cathedral (11th Century), Georgia’s largest remaining cathedral and burial place of the Georgian kings, members of the Bagrationi family.
+It has an extraordinary interior combining paintings, frescoes and a domed chapel used for the Christmas service both of which are UNESCO World Heritage sites.
+We also visit Stalin Museum named after Joseph Stalin, who ruled the USSR from 1924 till his death in 1953.
+Later, we arrive at Kutaisi, which dates back to the Argonauts’ time (13th -12th Centuries B.C).
+Formerly capital of old Colchida, Kutaisi ruled all of Western Georgia.
+We end this wonderful day with a visit of the Bagrati Cathedral (11th Century).

 Overnight: Newport Hotel/Best Western Kutaisi, Kutaisi (1 night) (B, L)

-In the morning, visit Gelati Monastery*, founded in the 12th century by Georgia’s most famous king, David the Builder (1073 – 1125 AD).
+After breakfast we visit the Gelati Monastery*, founded in the 12th Century by Georgia’s most famous king, David the Builder (1073 – 1125 AD).
 Its walls are covered in splendid floor-to-ceiling murals of Georgia’s saints and monarchs.
 This site is listed as a UNESCO World Heritage Site.
-Afterwards, continue our journey to Mestia.
-At first, we pass the lovely villages of Colkhida lowlands.
+Continuing our exploration of Mestia, we pass the lovely villages of Colkhida lowlands.
 Then, drive along Enguri river valley, stopping at the Enguri Reservoir.
-Continue on, then arrive in Mestia* (1400m), a small provincial settlement surrounded by huge Caucasian mountains, the most impressive of which are mountains Ushba (4710m) and Tetnuldi (4975m) some of the most severe and beautiful summits of the Caucasus.
-We also visit the towers and traditional Svan House.
+Continue on, then arrive in Mestia* (1400m), a small provincial settlement surrounded by huge Caucasian mountains, the most impressive of which are mountains Ushba (4710m) and Tetnuldi (4975m).
+End the day with a visit of the towers and the historical Svan House.
+We have a 2-nights stay at Mesia.

 Day 09: Mestia/Ushguli/Mestia (Drive)